Xesenix/webpack-scaffold/readme.md

 For production build:

 * Run `npm run build:prod` this will build project and move all assets to `package.app.outPath` path
+* Run `npm start` to test build in browser `localhost:8080`

+If you want analyze build size and dependencies use:

+* Run `npm run build:analyze`

 ### Features